sitano/sitano.github.io/_posts/2020-05-17-deadlock-prevention.md

 ```

-Let our CC be a classic 2PL (two-phase commit).
+Let our CC be a classic 2PL (two-phase locking).
 The stream
 of the commands that we will be receiving will be:

 $$ s\ =\ r_1(x) r_2(x) w_3(x) w_4(x) w_1(x) c_1 w_2(x) c_2 c_3 c_4 $$